Caching

 Dynamic Caching

-By default Tyk maintains its response cache with a separate entry for each combination of API key (if authorisation is enabled), request method and request path.
+By default Tyk maintains its response cache with a separate entry for each combination of API key (if authorization is enabled), request method and request path.
 Dynamic caching is a more flexible method of caching API responses based on header or body content rather than just the request method and path.
 This allows for more granular caching control and maintainance of separate caches for different users or request properties.

 Upstream Cache Control